AI-generated

 History

-1. Filed petition for Suspension of Payments and Rehabilitation with the Regional Trial Court of Manila, Branch 24 (SEC Corp.
+• Original Filing: Petition for Suspension of Payments and Rehabilitation filed with RTC Manila, Branch 24 (SEC Corp.
 Case No. 04-111180)

 Facts

-• On October 15, 2004, petitioners filed a petition for Suspension of Payments and Rehabilitation with the Regional Trial Court of Manila, Branch 24, docketed as SEC Corp.
-Case No. 04-111180.
+• Corporate Rehabilitation Filing: On October 15, 2004, petitioners filed a Petition for Suspension of Payments and Rehabilitation for SIHI with RTC Manila, Branch 24.

-• On October 18, 2004, RTC Branch 24 issued an Order finding the petition sufficient in form and substance and issued a Stay Order pursuant to Section 6, Rule 4 of the Interim Rules on Corporate Rehabilitation, staying the enforcement of all claims against the debtor, its guarantors and sureties not solidarily liable with the debtor.
+• The Stay Order: On October 18, 2004, RTC Br.
+24 issued an Order staying the enforcement of all claims against the debtor, its guarantors, and sureties not solidarily liable with the debtor, pursuant to the Interim Rules on Corporate Rehabilitation.

-• On December 13, 2004, Branch 51 issued an Order denying the motion to suspend, ruling that the stay order did not cover criminal proceedings because the SSS law criminalizes non-remittance to protect employees from unscrupulous employers and public interest requires immediate investigation and prosecution.
+• Denial by RTC Br.
+51: The criminal court denied the motion, holding that the stay order did not cover criminal offenses because the law "criminalizes" non-remittance to protect employees, and public interest requires immediate investigation and prosecution.

 Arguments of the Petitioners